Guides

 Outside of Victoria, no direct government subsidies exist for batteries as they do for electric vehicles.

-On a system basis (solar and batteries), the combined payback is more acceptable at 8 years.
+On a system basis (solar and batteries), the combined payback is more acceptable at 7.8 years.

-While trending downwards, battery prices are still far off the payback periods (five to seven years), which saw residential solar installations take off.
+This is not far off the payback periods (five to seven years), which saw residential solar installations take off.

 Today, there are over 3 million solar rooftop installations in Australia.